Niki, Hokkaido: History

-Indigenous people of the Niki (and Hokkaido) area are known as the Ainu.
+Indigenous people of the Niki (and around Hokkaido) area are known as the Ainu.
 About 360 Japanese, led by Niki Takeyoshi, entered in November 1879 from Kawashima in Shikoku, and they founded Niki Village in 1880.
 Other immigrants from Yamaguchi Prefecture founded Ōe Village in 1883 on the upper reach of the Yoichi River. Ōe is named after Oe no Hiromoto, who was believed as the ancestor of the Mōri clan, the rulers of Yamaguchi.